peppertech/OracleJETWorkshop2019/part2.md

 # Workshop: Creating a Custom Theme with SASS
-This workshop will focus on the tools and technicques for creating a custom theming using thes SASS source code provided with the Oracle JET distribution.
+This workshop will focus on the tools and techniques for creating a custom theming using the SASS source code provided with the Oracle JET distribution.

-While this topic is slightly dated as we move toward the use of CSS Variables for theming (available late 2019) the concepts and tooling will be very similiar and this is a good topic to have a basic understanding of.
+While this topic is slightly dated as we move toward the use of CSS Variables for theming (available late 2019) the concepts and tooling will be very similar and this is a good topic to have a basic understanding of.

 The custom theme changes will focus on the following areas: